 Pop art: If you’re looking for a loud wedding theme that always stays relevant, throw a pop art wedding.
 This style, made famous by artist Andy Warhol, mixes pop culture items with more traditional pieces for a look that’s anything but boring.

 Glam weddings are dazzling and over the top, with luxurious details from the venue to the decor.
 Monochromatic color palettes are popular, with metallics mixed in to add glitz and glamour.
-Whether you choose old-world elegance or new world charm, this is a wedding theme worth getting gussied up for.
+Whether you choose old-world elegance or new world charm, this is a perfect outdoor wedding theme worth getting gussied up for.